john-h-kastner/regex-complement-prolog/regex.md

 2. Convert the abstract syntax tree of the regex into a non-deterministic finite automaton (NFA).
 3. Convert the NFA into a deterministic finite automaton (DFA).
-4. Complement the DFA.
-This is accomplished by complementing the set of accepting states.
+4. Complement the DFA by complementing the set of accepting states.
-5. Convert the resulting DFA into a regular expression.
+5. Convert the resulting DFA back into a regular expression.

-This is demonstrated by the following predicate which takes a regular expression encoded as a string and generates its complement.
+We implement this with the following predicate which takes a regular expression encoded as a string and generates its complement.

 ```{.prolog file=regex.pl}